 5. Real Estate Costs

 Costs like these will be incurred whether you’re renting or buying a place.
-Make sure you understand all the various fees and deposits that will be required of you.
-Also, if renting, be sure to understand what utilities you’ll be responsible for paying.
+Make sure you understand the various fees and deposits that will be required.
+Also, if renting, understand what utilities you’ll be responsible for paying.

 - Home inspections